-Time of Day: Set a time for the Scrum to start, and make sure it's consistent.
-If members are constantly missing the meeting, it’ll start falling apart.
+Time of day: Set a time for the Scrum to start, and make sure it's consistent.
+If members are constantly missing the meeting, it will start falling apart.
 To make sure they show, ask each when works best for them and make sure they commit to it.

-The Board: Arrange a kanban-style board to display tasks and work status.
-Consider codifying it with something like Smartsheet Card View, which was built specifically for this type of workflow.
+The board: Arrange a kanban-style board to display tasks and work status.
+Consider codifying it with Smartsheet card view, which was built specifically for this type of workflow.

-Time Limit: Choose the meeting time limit, and have a timer to keep everyone on task.
-Set it realistically so that your teammates feel they have enough time to give a full update.
+Time limit: Choose the meeting time limit, and have a timer to keep everyone on task.
+Set it realistically so that your teammates feel they have enough time to give a full, but brief, update.

 Cues: Think about starting and ending with ritual cues such as music.
 Go for a high energy song to get everyone moving.